ATN Event Staffing Logo

 *For a modified emergency budget, you will cover your essentials first, eliminate some of your wants, and if any income remains, it should go to savings.

-Make a list of all of the things that you spend money on – your essentials and other expenses.
-Next to each item, label it as a “want” or a “need.”
-Focus on your essentials first, and then prioritize your other expenses.
-If necessary, you may have to adjust your spending habits and cut some expenses such as subscription plans, movie rentals, online shopping, takeout meals, etc.
+Review your list of expenses and categorize each as a “want” or a “need.”
+Doing this allows you to prioritize income spent on essentials first.
+If necessary, you may have to adjust your spending habits and cut some needs such as subscription plans, movie rentals, online shopping, takeout meals, etc.

 Evaluate your debt and adjust your payments accordingly.
 While it is always a good idea to pay more than the minimum amount due, you may need to reconsider that if you are facing financial challenges and make minimum payments for the time being.